ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ---
 layout: post
-title: Building an AI SQL Agent On A Live Cloud-Based Database
+title: Building an AI SQL Agent on a Live Cloud-Based Database
 image: "/posts/gen-ai-sql-agent-title-img.png"
 tags: [GenAI, SQL, Agents, Python, LangChain, PostgreSQL]
 ---

-In this project we build a practical **SQL AI Agent** for our grocery retail client, capable of taking natural-language questions and turning them into accurate PostgreSQL queries against their database.
+In this project, I built a practical **SQL AI Agent** for a grocery retail client.
+It is capable of taking natural-language questions and turning them into accurate PostgreSQL queries against a database.

 The agent is able to interpret the user's intent, plan how to answer it using SQL, write an appropriate query, execute that query on the database, and return a clear natural-language answer.

-We achieve this by combining:
+This is achieved by combining:

 * A secure database connection
 * A carefully scoped database wrapper